adopted-ember-addons/ember-cli-bugsnag/README.md

 Uploading sourcemaps to Bugsnag makes it easier to track down errors in your code because the stacktrace for each error in the Bugsnag UI highlights the exact line in your unminified source code.
-To send sourcemaps  Bugsnag, use the Ember CLI Deploy addon [`ember-cli-deploy-bugsnag`](https://github.com/IcarusWorks/ember-cli-deploy-bugsnag).
+To send sourcemaps to Bugsnag, you can use the Ember CLI Deploy addon [`ember-cli-deploy-bugsnag`](https://github.com/IcarusWorks/ember-cli-deploy-bugsnag).

 ### Upgrading to 3.0

-ember-cli-bugsnag 3.0 includes some changes to bring the add-on in line with the latest from the bugsnag-js library and accompanying docs.
+ember-cli-bugsnag 3.0 includes some changes to bring this addon in line with the latest from the bugsnag-js library and accompanying documentation.

 1. Rename `config.bugsnag.notifyReleaseStages`/`BUGSNAG_NOTIFY_RELEASE` to `config.bugsnag.enabledReleaseStages`/`BUGSNAG_ENABLED_RELEASE`

 2. `config.bugsnag.endpoint`/ `BUGSNAG_ENDPOINT` => `config.bugsnag.endpoints`/`BUGSNAG_ENDPOINTS`

-3. Rename `getMetaData` =>  `getMetadata` in `app/utills/bugsnag.js`
+3. Rename `getMetaData` =>  `getMetadata` in `app/utils/bugsnag.js`